 - Cleaning and disinfect objects and surfaces

-- Covering your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and wash your hands.
+- Cover your mouth and nose with a tissue when you cough or sneeze, throw the tissue in the trash and wash your hands.

 2019 - 2020 Wuhan Coronavirus Outbreak

 The 2019 - 2020 Wuhan, China, pneumonia outbreak was traced to a new coronavirus, which is now labeled as COVID-19 by WHO.
-It was initially identified during mid-December 2019 in the city of Wuhan in central China, as an emerging cluster of people with pneumonia with no clear cause, which was linked primarily to stallholders who worked at the Huanan Seafood Wholesale Market, which also sold live animals.
+It was initially identified in mid-December 2019 in Wuhan in central China as an emerging cluster of people with pneumonia with no clear cause.
+It was linked primarily to stallholders who worked at the Huanan Seafood Wholesale Market, selling live animals.
 (Wikipedia).

 On 22 January 2020, the Journal of Medical Virology published a report with genomic analysis that reflects that snakes in the Wuhan area are "the most probable wildlife animal reservoir" for the virus, but more research is required.

-On 23 January 2020, Wuhan was placed under quarantine, all public transport in and out of Wuhan is suspended.
-Nearby cities of Huanggang, Ezhou, Chibi, Jingzhou, and Zhijiang were also placed under quarantine from 24th January 2020.
+On 23 January 2020, Wuhan was placed under quarantine, and all public transport in and out of Wuhan was suspended.
+Nearby cities of Huanggang, Ezhou, Chibi, Jingzhou, and Zhejiang were also placed under quarantine from 24th January 2020.

 Subtopics and Associated Subjects